|Study location||Estonia, Tartu|

 |Awards||MSc (Master of Science (Materials Science and Technology))|

-There are 8 tuition waivers available for top ranked applicants in 2022, including 7 tuition waivers for EU/EEA/Swiss applicants, 1 tuition waiver for other applicants.
+There are 8 tuition waivers available for top ranked applicants in 2024, including 7 tuition waivers for EU/EEA/Swiss applicants, 1 tuition waiver for other applicants (regardless of citizenship).

 More information on tuition fees is available at www.ut.ee/tuition.

 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.

 |Application fee||€100 one-time

 Bachelor’s degree or equivalent qualification (must be obtained by the end of July) in science, technology, or engineering, encompassing at least 45 ECTS in mathematics, physics, chemistry, materials science or engineering.
 For country-specific document requirements please see www.ut.ee/country-specific.

 Please be sure to also check further information and our step-by-step application guide at www.ut.ee/matsci.

 The entry qualification documents are accepted in the following languages: English / Estonian.

 All applicants must comply with our English language requirements.
 The only acceptable English tests and exempt categories are specified at www.ut.ee/requirements.